Linyeir/adventOfCode/2021/README.md

 # adventOfCode

 My Javascript solutions for the [Advent of Code](https://adventofcode.com/).
-This year i'll try myself on NPM.
+This year i'll try myself on node.

 | Status | Link                                                              |
 | :----: | ----------------------------------------------------------------- |